-The contents of this page were provided by Ralph Doak:
+The contents of this page were originally provided in 2009 by Ralph Doak:

 Firstly, from p.
 81 of The Irvins, Doaks, Logans and McCampbells of Virginia & Kentucky, by Margaret Logan Morris: